subquery/documentation/docs/ko/faqs/faqs.md

 ## What are deployment slots?

-Deployment slots are a feature in [SubQuery Projects](https://project.subquery.network) that is the equivalent of a development environment.
+Deployment slots are a feature in [SubQuery Managed Service](https://managedservice.subquery.network) that is the equivalent of a development environment.
 For example, in any software organisation there is normally a development environment and a production environment as a minimum (ignoring localhost that is).
 Typically additional environments such as staging and pre-prod or even QA are included depending on the needs of the organisation and their development set up.

 SubQuery currently has two slots available.
 A staging slot and a production slot.
 This allows developers to deploy their SubQuery to the staging environment and all going well, "promote to production" at the click of a button.